jmcclenon/AWS/Security Token Service.md

 8. Amazon S3 uses IAM to verify that the credentials allow the requested operation on the given S3 bucket and key.
 9. IAM provides S3 with the go-ahead to perform the requested operation.

-Scenario 2 Answer
+Scenario 2 Answer (using Roles)

 1. Develop an Identity Broker to communicate with LDAP and AWS STS.
 2. Identity Broker always authenticates with LDAP first, gets an IAM Role associated with the user.
 3. Application then authenticates with STS and assumes that IAM role.
-4. Application user
+4. Application uses that IAM role to interact with S3.

 **STEPS (Distilled)**